practicaltech/TechFest/2021/gathering_4/README(in progress).md

 7. [Use any sensor in the kit]()
 8. [Answers & hints]()

 *Throughout this week's guide we will be going back to circuits completed in earlier sections to build on them.
-Make sure not to take them apart after every section!*
+Make sure not to take them apart!*

 ### 1. Turn on an external LED with the board